hanishkvc/prgs-docs-spreadsheetkvc/README.md

 * ctq|ctextquote theTextQuoteChar

 	set the text quote for the csv file.

+	All instance of the new textquote char already in text cells, will get replaced by alt2inbtwquote char [i.e _].

 	All instances of old textquote char in text cells, will get replaced by the new textquote.

+NOTE: Ensure that fieldsep, textquote and alt2inbtwquote are unique compared to one another.

 ##### Other operations